adam-spice/100daysofcode/README.md

 Day 12 used CSS to create some emojis, found this a great way to understand CSS positioning.

+Day 13 built and deployed a Twitter bot.
+Built it it using
+@nodejs @CodeGnuts

+Day 14 Carried on Working on my @freeCodeCamp portfolio

 Started working on a discord clone using Feathers